hirseboy/IFC-Import-Plugin/README.md

 3) Go to externals and run _createLinuxSymlinks.sh_ on Linux or _createWindowsSoftlinks.bat_ on windows with admin priviliges.
 They create symlinks to the needed libraries from the SIM-VICUS repository.
 Please check afterwards if all symlinks are valid.
 Sometimes empty folders are beeing created, then just rerun the os specific script.
 4) take the project file from build/Qt/IFC-Import-Plugin.pro and open it in a QtCreator-Session
 5) Plugin should compile
-6) Copy the Ifc-Import-Plugin DLL inside the plugin-folder in SIM-VICUS
+6) Copy the Ifc-Import-Plugin DLL inside the plugin-folder in SIM-VICUS from "externals/lib_x64"